benjaminion/upgrading-ethereum-book/src/book.md

 #### Introduction

-Many articles have been written to explain the basic mechanics of Casper FFG &ndash; _how_ it works &ndash;, but there is very little about _why_ it works.
+Many articles have been written to explain the basic mechanics of Casper FFG &ndash; _how_ it works &ndash; but there is very little about _why_ it works.
 I hope that by the end of this section you will feel that you have some insight into why Casper FFG is effective.

-The mechanics of Casper FFG aren't very complicated.
+The mechanics of Casper FFG are not very complicated.
 Even so, as you read on, bear in mind that the effectiveness of Casper FFG really comes down to two big ideas.
 First, the two-phase commit (justification and finalisation) and, second, accountable safety.

 The two-phase commit gives Casper FFG classical consensus safety.
 It makes it possible to declare blocks final, being certain that no honest validator will ever revert them.
-But that's possible only when over $\frac{2}{3}$ of the stake is controlled by honest validators, something we cannot always assume.
+But that's enforceable only when over two-thirds of the stake is controlled by honest validators, something we cannot always assume.

-On top of this, Casper FFG offers an extra guarantee called accountable safety for situations when over $\frac{1}{3}$ of the validators are dishonest.
-If the chain ever suffers from conflicting finality, at least $\frac{1}{3}$ of the total amount of staked Ether will be burnt.
+On top of this, Casper FFG offers an extra guarantee called accountable safety for situations when over one-third of the validators are dishonest.
+If the chain ever suffers from conflicting finality, at least one-third of the total amount of staked Ether will be burnt.
 This is enforced by slashing validators that break either of the two Casper commandments.

 #### Overview

 Casper FFG is a kind of meta-consensus protocol.
-It is an overlay that can be added on top of an underlying consensus protocol in order to add finality to it.
-Recall that [finality](/part2/consensus/preliminaries/#finality) is the property that there are blocks in the chain that are guaranteed never to be reverted.
+It is an overlay that can be run on top of an underlying consensus protocol in order to add finality to it.
+Recall that [finality](/part2/consensus/preliminaries/#finality) is the property that there are blocks in the chain that are guaranteed never to be reverted: they will be part of the chain forever.
 In Ethereum's proof of stake consensus, the underlying protocol is [LMD GHOST](/part2/consensus/lmd_ghost/) which does not provide finality - there is always a chance that validators might decide to build a competing chain, and there is no real penalty for doing so.
 Casper FFG functions as a "finality gadget", and we use it to add finality to LMD GHOST.

 Casper FFG takes advantage of the fact that, as a proof of stake protocol, we know who our participants are: the validators that manage the staked Ether.
 This means that we can use vote counting to judge when we have seen a majority of the votes of honest validators.
 More precisely, votes from validators managing a majority of the stake - in everything that follows, every validator's vote is weighted by the value of the stake that it manages, but for simplicity we won't spell it out every time.